larottao/LaRottaO.CarSimDashboard/README.md

 Interface a chinese motorcycle dashboard to a game (Asseto Corsa) to indicate speed, engine RPMs, selected gear and fuel level.

+2024-09-20 Changelog

+- Show RPM and SPEED using ESP32 [SUCCESS] - The physical dashboard requires a slower update rate than engine RPMs.
+Instead of sending RPM, Speed, Gas and Fuel data on a single serial packet, the solution was using independent data packets for each item, sent at different rates.

 2024-09-19 Changelog

 - Read values from game* and send them via Serial using Python [COMPLETE]